-For a chance to pick up a super cool souvenir, check out the Sturt Craft Centre- teachers and promoters of contemporary arts and craft, as well as the Mittagong Antiques Centre on the main street to score some quality antiques and collectables.
+For a chance to pick up a super cool souvenir, check out the Sturt Craft Centre - teachers and promoters of contemporary arts and crafts, as well as the Mittagong Antiques Centre on the main street to score some quality antiques and collectables.

-The Foyer Gallery is a nice little culture fix, showcasing the works of local artists and community groups.
-Moss Vale also has a few great annual events on the calendar, so try to make your mini-break here coincide with one!
-Our top pick is the Moss Vale Show running over 3 days in March- in the past it's had carnival rides and attractions, pig races, crocodile encounters, a demolition derby, mini horse races, a mini railway, dog shows, live music, wood chopping, and heaps of great food and drink to be enjoyed.
+Moss Vale has a few great annual events on the calendar, so try to make your mini-break here coincide with one!
+Our top pick is the Moss Vale Show running over 3 days in March - in the past, it's had carnival rides and attractions, pig races, crocodile encounters, a demolition derby, mini horse races, a mini railway, dog shows, live music, wood chopping, and heaps of great food and drink to be enjoyed.

 Another beautiful historic village, established in the 1830s, with unique and heritage-style places and activities to explore.
 The Berrima Heritage Walk is the way you can see it all, frozen in time, including the once-upon-a-time post office, Berrima Gaol, Parsley Cottage, the Large Oak Tree planted in 1890, Harper's mansion, and so much more.

 Harper's Mansion is one of our top picks for heritage buildings.
 It's a 2-storey brick house from 1834 that will delight visitors young and old with its long hazelnut walk, a pond full of native frogs, and the maze whose hedges were established over a decade ago.
 The Bendooley Estate Book Barn is a real treat too.
 Once a hayshed, the book barn is full of new, used and rare books and is the centrepiece of Bendooley Estate.
-It has cathedral ceilings, a huge stone fireplace, rustic iron pendant lights, and you can enjoy a coffee and cake in this magical space!
+It has cathedral ceilings, a huge stone fireplace and rustic iron pendant lights.
+Plus, you can enjoy a coffee and cake in this magical space!

-For some delicious local goodies, head to Mrs Oldbucks Pantry full of homemade jams, preserves, honeys, oil and confectionary.
+For some delicious local goodies, head to Mrs Oldbucks Pantry full of homemade jams, preserves, honey, oil and confectionery.

 Morton National Park is easily accessible from Bundanoon, so if you fancy a bushwalk, this is the place.
 The Fairy Bower Falls loop walk is a must-see if you find yourself in the park.
 For a shorter (25 minutes-2 hours), more gentle walk, try the Bundanoon Discovery Rambles, which will reveal to you hidden delights such as old homes from early settlers and pioneer graves.

-A great time to visit is April, which will coincide with the annual Highland Gathering Festival- Australia's premier Scottish Highland Gathering!
-There's marching pipe bands, children's floats, parades, lots of music and dancing, speciality crafts and souvenirs, and food stalls!
+A great time to visit is April, which will coincide with the annual Highland Gathering Festival - Australia's premier Scottish Highland Gathering!
+There are marching pipe bands, children's floats, parades, lots of music and dancing, speciality crafts and souvenirs, and food stalls!
 Don't forget to wear your very best tartan.